 We hired an elite master’s Engineer (now a shareholder) to help study OTEC and heat exchange.
 With his help we were able to make detailed observations about the cost of an OTEC unit.
-We created an ‘OTEC calculator’ with all the most important variables.
+The results were very exciting.
+We created an ‘OTEC calculator’ with all the most important variables including ammonia quantity and net power output.
 We are now able to create a detailed and accurate picture of the outputs and physical requirements of an OTEC unit of any size.
-We can know the width of the heat exchanger for a given tube diameter and how much energy will be lost pumping fluids within the system and the temperature of the wastewater in seconds.
+We can even know the width of the heat exchanger for a given tube diameter and HX Duty, and how much energy will be lost pumping fluids, and the temperature of the wastewater in seconds.

 Parasitic Pressure Drop.

 As for water delivery, narrowing the delivery hose can massively increase the amount of energy taken by friction on the walls of the hose.
 On scales that are relevant to SWAC and OTEC, increasing the diameter of a hose by just 10 cm can significantly reduce the amount of energy lost to parasitic pumping.

 Additional Waste heat and renewable heat.

 We found recently that additional waste heat can be added to the system with additional heat exchangers and that this addition can boost power tremendously.
 Heat can come from motors, inverters, diesel generators, solar heaters, geo-thermal, Biomass, old-school hydrocarbons, CHP plants, process plants, etc.

 Because the warm surface water is abundant, most if not all the power required to fully vaporise the working fluid can be renewable.
 Additional waste heat must not do the work required to vaporise the ammonia as that is already done, instead it raises the temperature and pressure of the ammonia, and this increases the net power potential of the additional heat dramatically.